• Eastern Kern County Onyx Ranch SVRA

 OHMVR Commission

-The Off-Highway Motor Vehicle Recreation Commission meets quarterly to review plans for new and expanded recreation areas and welcomes public comment on the OHMVR Division’s programs.
+Our Off-Highway Motor Vehicle Recreation (OHMVR) Commission meets quarterly to review plans for new and expanded recreation areas and welcomes public comments about the program.

 layout styles